-3.4.6 Impact - Quantification of Tangible Benefits and Assessment on Intangible Benefits of Project Interventions/ Investment available for farmers to increase both their operating expenditures for current production-for fertilizers, seeds, or pesticides-and their investment-for water conservations techniques and solar water tube wells.
+Increased physical production is the most common benefit of the agricultural sector.
+To maintain better water control so that farmers can obtain higher yields.
+The project makes resources available for farmers to increase both their operating expenditures for current production-for fertilizers, seeds, or pesticides-and their investment-for water conservations techniques and solar water tube wells.
 The benefit is the increased production from the farm.
 In a large proportion of agricultural projects, the increased production will be marketed through commercial channels.
 In many agricultural projects, however, the benefits may well include increased production consumed by the farm family itself.
 The home-consumed production from the projects increased the farm families' net benefit and the national income just as much as if it had been sold in the market.
 Indeed, we could think of the hypothetical case of a farmer selling his output and then buying it back.
 Since home-consumed production contributes to project objectives in the same way as marketed production, it is clearly part of the project benefits in both financial and economic analysis.